Who is Your Competition on the Web?

 Mainstream media has overtaken blogging

-Amazon and Ebay are also almost everywhere and either you join them or you risk obscurity for many keywords and phrases.
+Amazon is also almost everywhere and either you join them or you risk obscurity for many keywords and phrases.

 Many people have written about content farms and the Google quality update aimed at curbing their prominence in Google results.

-A-list bloggers and industrial strength spammers seem like an unlikely couple to mention together but they are both more important than you.
+Corporate blogs and industrial strength spammers seem like an unlikely couple to mention together.

-Try to rank in the technology sector and a-list bloggers will make you humble.
-You can’t compete with giants Engadget, Gizmodo out of nowhere.
+Try to rank in the technology sector and industry leading blogs will make you humble.

-Tech blogs owned by large corporations have whole teams of writers frantically covering the latest gadgets.
+Tech blogs owned by large corporations have whole teams of writers and editors frantically covering the latest gadgets.

 How to compete with giants